Why Your Car Insurance Coverage Limits Are Too Low

 Coverage limits designate the maximum amount of money a car insurance company will pay for a certain type of expense resulting from a single accident.
 Even if expenses remain after those limits are paid, an insurer will not pay out additional money, and if you were at fault for the accident, you could be financially responsible for those expenses.

 Is car insurance required in all states?

-All states require you to carry car insurance, but New Hampshire and Virginia give you the option to opt out.
-You will need to pay an annual fee to opt out and legally drive without insurance in those states.
-If you drive uninsured and are at fault for an accident, you could be responsible for all the resulting expenses, including medical bills and property damage.
+All states require you carry car insurance, but New Hampshire and Virginia give you the option to opt out.
+You will need to pay an annual fee to opt out and to legally drive without insurance in those states.
+If you drive uninsured and are at fault for an accident, you could be responsible for all of the resulting expenses, including medical bills and property damage.